dustyfingers/python-fast-api/readme.md

 prereqs:
-install poetry
+install docker

-install deps by running `poetry install`
+to build a local image, run `docker build -t python-fastapi-server:1.0 .`

-to run the server, run `poetry run python main.py`
+to run the image in a container, run `docker run -d -p 8000:8000 python-fastapi-server:1.0`